 As you probably know, a recipe that includes the word “Florentine” has spinach in it.
 Chicken Florentine Casserole is no exception.
-Now that the holidays have passed, I thought I should focus on both “healthy” meals, and meals that could be frozen and reheated when time is of the essence.
+Now that the holidays have passed, I thought I should focus on both “healthy” meals and meals that could be frozen then reheated when time is of the essence.

-The Chicken Florentine Casserole fulfills both of these requirements!
-In addition, it’s easy to put together and absolutely delicious.
+The Chicken Florentine Casserole fulfills both of these requirements.
+Additionally, it’s easy to put together and absolutely delicious.

 The ingredients include chicken, mushrooms, unsalted butter, olive oil, onion, garlic, all-purpose flour, salt, pepper, dried thyme, dried sage, milk, Vermouth, Parmesan cheese, and Swiss cheese.
 I know it’s a lot of ingredients, but it really does come together pretty easily.

-I removed the chicken from the Dutch oven with slotted spoon, and added the sliced mushrooms.
-I cooked the mushrooms over high heat until all of the liquid had evaporated, and removed them from the Dutch oven.
+I removed the chicken from the Dutch oven with slotted spoon, then added the sliced mushrooms.
+I cooked the mushrooms over high heat until all of the liquid had evaporated, then removed them from the Dutch oven.
 This took a couple of minutes.

-I returned the chicken and mushrooms to the spinach mixture, and continued heating over medium heat, stirring to ensure that all ingredients were well combined.
+I returned the chicken and mushrooms to the spinach mixture, maintaining the cooking temperature of medium heat, and stirring to ensure that all ingredients were well combined.
 This was the point where I tasted the mixture to make sure that the seasonings were correct.
-It was perfect!
+It was perfect.